mattpallissard/librmcp/README.rst

     :target: https://lgtm.com/projects/g/mattpallissard/librmcp/context:cpp

-A RMPC library based on the IPMI 2.0 spec.
+A RMCP library based on the IPMI 2.0 spec.

 Questions, comments,  concerns can be emailed to rmcp at pallissard dot net.